adamwalzer/string-converter/README.md

 At this time there are no known issues with this extension as it has been tested very limitedly.

 ## Release Notes

+### 0.0.7

+Adding the demo gif and 'Text Manipulator' prefix.

 ### 0.0.6